 Leader in Front: Connection and Direction

-Instead of taking firm control and hurling demands upon the masses, the Leader in Front first turns and faces the team, sharing their vision and inspiration.
-Once agreement and motivation are set in place, the Leader in Front then faces forward and leads the march towards success.
-This is the perfect opportunity to finally shed any last vestiges of that old, ineffective iron-fist management style and embrace a dimension that produces results.
+Instead of taking firm control and hurling demands upon the masses, the “leader in front” first turns and faces the team, sharing their vision and inspiration.
+Once agreement and motivation are in place, the leader in front marches toward success.
+This is the perfect opportunity to shed any last vestiges of that old, ineffective iron-fist management style and embrace a dimension that produces results.

 Leader Behind: Serving and Coaching

-An agile leader understands the satisfaction of being in the limelight, getting all the kudos and praise for their accomplishments.
-It is precisely for this reason that a successful agile leader committed to the success of the entire team also knows the importance of standing behind the scenes when appropriate, creating spotlights for other players to shine.
+An agile leader understands the satisfaction of being in the limelight and getting all the kudos and praise for their accomplishments.
+For this reason, a successful agile leader also knows the importance of standing behind the scenes when appropriate, creating spotlights for other players to shine.

 Leader Beside: Partnership and Synergy